AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

 ### Why? {#why}

 To ensure that your application can consistently and efficiently request, and receive, the required content from AEM, this content must be structured.

+This means that your application knows, in advance, the form of response and therefore, how to process it.
+This is much easier than receiving free-form content, which has to be parsed to determine how it can be used.

 ### Introduction to How? {#how}